 “Each child develops at their own pace, and we need to allow them to hold on to those things that create feelings of safety for them.”

 For many kids, the transition from childhood to adolescence can be difficult and destabilizing emotionally and cognitively, so returning to familiar activities and soothing objects can be reassuring.

 So, how should parents react when children still cling to their younger ways?
 The first step is to ask, “Why does this bother me so much?”

-Michele Kambolis, clinical therapist and owner of Harbourside Family Counseling Centre in Vancouver, British Columbia, says that parents may worry “that their child will be bullied.
+Michele Kambolis, clinical therapist and owner of Harbourside Family Counseling Centre in Vancouver, British Columbia, says, “Parents may worry that their child will be bullied.
 Or they might think that their immaturity is a sign of development delays or emotional struggles.”

 But if your child isn’t concerned, for the most part, you shouldn’t worry, either.
 “Celebrate who they are,” says Kambolis.
 “While it’s always important to listen to your natural parenting instincts and check out any questions about overall development, in most cases children simply enjoy the activities of their childhood.”

 Sometimes, however, immature behavior such as thumb-sucking or extraordinary attachments to babyhood objects (like blankies or other lovies) can indicate a more significant issue.
 Kambolis suggests taking the opportunity to check in with your child as they navigate the transition to teenager.

 “Naming fear and simply talking about it openly is the most powerful tool we have to help our children integrate all the changes happening within their mind-body system.”

 “From there, they may give up their beloved childhood objects naturally, and begin to forge ahead into the teenage world,” says Kambolis.